 Upon completion of the program, participants will receive a certificate and have earned approximately 100 hours of continuing medical education credit.
 They may also discover future job opportunities by networking within MD Anderson Cancer Center.

-- Must be a student or graduate in good standing of a Committee on Allied Health Education and Accreditation of the American Medical Association approved PA program
+- Be a student or graduate in good standing of a Committee on Allied Health Education and Accreditation of the American Medical Association approved PA program

-- Must hold a baccalaureate degree from an accredited college or university (Masters degree preferred)
+- Hold a baccalaureate degree from an accredited college or university (Masters degree preferred)

-- Must obtain National Commission on Certification of Physician Assistants prior to program start date
+- Obtain National Commission on Certification of Physician Assistants prior to program start date

-- Must obtain a Texas PA license prior to the program start date
+- Obtain a Texas PA license prior to the program start date

 - References.
 You will be asked to submit the names and contact information for three individuals who will be contacted by the program on your behalf.
 If employed, one reference must be from a current supervising physician.
 New graduates must provide at least one reference from their program director or a clinical faculty member.